DrNefario/EnvironmentalDataCollector/README.md

 When the barmometric pressure raises (high pressure system), this transmission rate should return to every 5 minutes, and power down the lightning sensor.

-3rd - Backend requirements -
+3rd - AWS Backend requirements -

 Since this is designed to be a stand alone system with no access to Wifi or a network, the only other means of communication is via cellular.

 Server with NoSQL DB (DynamoDB)
-AWS Private 5G interface
+AWS 5G interface or IoT interface.
 Webserver to build code to analyze the data and serve reports / send SMS for AQI alerts.
-Static web address (.com) - Goodings.com?
+Static web address - goodings-sandbox.com - Purchased!